apache/cloudberry-site/versioned_docs/version-2.x/tutorial/best-practices/manage-bloat.md

 ## Remove bloat from system catalogs

 Apache Cloudberry system catalog tables are heap tables and can become bloated over time.
 As database objects are created, altered, or dropped, expired rows are left in the system catalogs.
-Using `gpload` to load data contributes to the bloat since `gpload` creates and drops external tables.
+Using `gpload` to load data contributes to the bloat because `gpload` creates and drops external tables.
 (Rather than use `gpload`, it is recommended to use `gpfdist` to load data.)

 Bloat in the system catalogs increases the time require to scan the tables, for example, when creating explain plans.
 System catalogs are scanned frequently and if they become bloated, overall system performance is degraded.